Think your daily commute is enough to turn you into a fully-fledged cyclist? Think again, girlfriend!

 So, what do you have to do to cross that line and become a ‘cyclist’ rather than a mere fitness enthusiast, and what difference will it really make?

-As a beginner you will show training adaptions from any form of bike riding and it’s simply a question of spending progressive amounts of time in the saddle to get comfortable.
-You can include spin classes, time on a gym bike, commuting to work, as well as more focussed rides that you might do with training in mind.
+As a beginner, you will show training adaptions from any form of bike riding and it’s simply a question of spending progressive amounts of time in the saddle to get comfortable.
+You can include spin classes, time on a gym bike, commuting to work, as well as more focused rides that you might do with training in mind.

 For many of us commuting to work or using your bike as a means of transport is the logical way to start, building 20-30 minute bouts of riding into your daily routine.